matthias-reis/aithir.de/_content/storylines/the-bond.md

 They had gone through that protocol dozens of times.
 So after the landing, everything went smoothly.
 Everyone of team one left for their solo mission.
-And now team two and Martin saw, how their target group appeared at the designated place.
+And now team two and Martin observed, how their target group appeared at the designated place.
 It was time.

-All of the observation systems reported a good safety level, so Martin dared to step out of his hideout.
+All of the monitoring systems reported a good safety level, so Martin dared to step out of his hideout.

 "Ashea, ashea", he drew attention to himself by using the Kret language.
 He had learned some words, but the translation engine would take over soon.

-The group of seven Kret who had gathered here in a beautiful outdoor camp looked surprised around as they saw the alien on their planet.
+The group of seven Kret who had gathered here in a beautiful outdoor camp looked surprised as they saw the alien.
 Martin had expected exactly that reaction.

 "I am Martin Adebayo", he said.
 "I am here to meet you."

 ---

 On the inofficial day of first contact everything went according to plan.
-Team one successfully made contact with the planet's leaders and team two had a good conversation with the group of Kret that had gathered in the camp.
+Team one successfully made indirect contact with the planet's leaders and team two had a good conversation with the group of Kret that had gathered in the camp.
 Martin was happy with the results.
 Especially there was no sign of aggression or fear.
 All Kret were very curious and open minded.
 Actually that was something that made him think and later that week, he brought it up to the philosophers in the crew for an interesting red wine discussion.

 Now it was time for the official first contact.
-The Mission was about tho meet the leaders of Kret.
+The mission was about to meet the leaders of Kret for the first time.
 The political system was significantly different from earths countries and corporations model.
 The Kret lived in clans of 40 to 80 people.
 Most decisions were made inside those clan structures.
 Nine of those clans, however, were there to take the lead and coordinate higher level topics.

-The official fist contact was supposed to be a formal event with around thirty selected crew members and the matriarchs and patriarachs of the nine clans.
+The official first contact was supposed to be a formal event with around thirty selected crew members and the matriarchs and patriarachs of the nine clans.
 It was a banquet in one of the most beautiful venues Martin has ever seen.
 The food, that originally had been predicted as a potential blunder, was a safe bet